What is the Best Wood Filler for Painting? (2023)

 1. Minwax 42853000 Stainable Wood Filler

-With Minwax latex-based filler, you won’t waste time combining separate components before getting to work.
+I also appreciate the convenience of Minwax’s latex-based formula, which saves me the hassle of mixing different components before diving into my project.
 Some of the many interiors and exterior projects benefit from Minwax’s versatility: furniture, fences, windows, baseboards, frames, and decks.
 Also, this is one of the best wood fillers for doors

 2. FamoWood 40022126 Latex Wood Filler